statycc/pymwp/README.md

 ### Deployment

-Server deployment runs automatically on commits to `demo-server` branch.
+Server deployment runs automatically on commits to `demo` branch.